introlab/odas_ros/README.md

 # odas_ros

-This package is a ROS package for [ODAS](https://github.com/introlab/odas).
+This package is a ROS2 package for [ODAS](https://github.com/introlab/odas).

+For ROS1, please see the `main-ros1` branch.

 [IntRoLab - Université de Sherbrooke](https://introlab.3it.usherbrooke.ca)